Scream If You Wanna Go Faster: Singles

 "It's Raining Men" was also featured as the lead single internationally to the soundtrack of the 2001 film Bridget Jones's Diary, was released as the album's lead single in April 2001.
 Despite low expectations from the record company, and claims that radio stations would not add the track to their playlists, the song debuted at number one on the UK Singles Chart and stayed there for two weeks.
 It became Halliwell's fourth consecutive number-one single in the United Kingdom, selling 449,000 copies in the region alone, and becoming the 13th best seller of 2001 there.
 The song was a huge success in France and was certified Diamond by the Syndicat National de l'Édition Phonographique (SNEP).
 With the song, Geri Halliwell won the "International Song of the Year" award at the 2002 NRJ Music Awards in France.

-"Scream If You Wanna Go Faster" was released as the second single from the album in August 2001.
+"Scream If You Wanna Go Faster" was released as the second single from the album on 30 July 2001.
 In the United Kingdom, it peaked at number eight, which became the lowest-charting single of Halliwell's career at the time, being considered a failure by British press.
 The single also was not as successful as the previous single across Europe, peaking at numbers 66 and 67 in Switzerland and Germany, despite reaching the top ten in Italy.

 Considered by Halliwell herself as her favourite song on the album, "Calling" was chosen as its third and last single in November 2001.
 It matched the moderate success of previous single, peaking at number seven in the United Kingdom, and reached better positions in Germany and Switzerland than the title track.
 Due to the underwhelming performance of the single, no further singles from Scream If You Wanna Go Faster were released, and Halliwell moved to Los Angeles for several months and took a break from the music industry.